 - What activities do they partake in?

-- What are their interests and aspirations?
+- What are their interests, aspirations, and beliefs?

 Memorable packaging reinforces brand name and enhances recall for future repurchase by leveraging strong visuals.
 Thus, getting the design and packaging of a brand right is not just an aesthetic exercise; it is also a commercial necessity.